waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 ```
 Have a look at the structure that's been created and read the `./spec/spec_helper.rb` file.
 How much of it can you understand?
 Discuss with your pair partner what the different configuration sections might mean.

-We have reached a suibtable commit point, so let's check our repository status:
+We have reached a suitable commit point, so let's check our repository status:
 ```
 $ git status
 ```